Epomis: Feeding behavior

 Epomis larvae hunt in a rare reversal of the usual predator-prey relationship between amphibians and insects.
 They lure their amphibian predators by making prey-like movements, then evade the predator's attack and disable the predator, often with a bite to the throat or underside.
 After the attack, the larva stays attached to the amphibian while feeding on it, similarly to external parasites.
 Adult Epomis beetles are generalist predators but can also feed on amphibians.
 They sneak up behind their victims, and hold on firmly using their legs.
 To paralyze the victim, the beetle makes an incision in the pelvic region with its mandibles.
 The incision apparently cuts leg muscles.
 The amphibian loses its ability to move and is eaten by the beetle.
 Scientists speculate that Epomis evolved this behavior as an aggressive evasion tactic in response to predation by amphibians and the success of this tactic led to Epomis becoming an obligate predator, itself.

 Taxonomic status

-The genus Epomis belongs to tribe Chlaeniini in the subfamily Licininae, which consists of species associated with swamps, temporary ponds, and similar types of wetland habitats.
+The subgenus Epomis belongs to the genus Chlaenius of the tribe Chlaeniini, subfamily Licininae, which consists of species associated with swamps, temporary ponds, and similar types of wetland habitats.
 It contains about 30 species distributed in the Old World only, with the majority of species occurring in the Afrotropical region.
-Many taxonomists consider Epomis as a subgenus of Chlaenius, but differences in larval and adult morphology, as well as the unique life history of Epomis beetles, support their separate standing as a genus.
+Epomis was formerly considered a genus of the tribe Chlaeniini rather than a subgenus of Chlaenius.